Luxembourg has a super interesting golden visa scheme in Europe for HNW individuals to invest, work, study and do business.

 Luxembourg scored the No.1 spot for the most valuable citizenship in the world, in our Best citizenships index 2020.

 The Luxembourg golden visa scheme launched in March 2017 to encourage economic growth.

-The Law of 29 August 2008 on the freedom of movement of people and on immigration1 (Immigration Law) was amended on 8 March 2017 in line with the Government’s economic diversification and growth policy to encourage entrepreneurship
+The Law of 29 August 2008 on the freedom of movement of people and Immigration Law was amended on 8 March 2017 in line with the Government’s economic diversification and growth policy to encourage entrepreneurship

-Any third-country national who plans to make any of the following investments can apply for an investors’ residence permit:1
+Any third-country national who plans to make any of the following investments can apply for an investors’ residence permit:

 Investment of at least EUR 500,000 in a company and five work positions: The investment can be in an already existing company or a new company (still to be created).
 In both cases, the company must have its registered office in Luxembourg and carry out a commercial, artisanal or industrial activity.
 When the company is new, the five work positions must be created within three years of the incorporation of the business and the recruitment of the staff must be done in collaboration with the National Employment Agency.
 When the company already existed, at the time of making the investment, the foreign investor must also make a commitment to keep the investment and the work positions for at least 5 years (or)